mixtapeo/PhoneForward/README.md

     terminal: web-ext run --no-reload
     run flutter app
-    right click on number on firefox, send to android app. recieved number on phone.
+    right click on number on firefox, send to android app. recieved number on phone, went to dialer.

-Need to work on dialing the number on device, looking into flask + python.